inardini/agent-workshop/README.md

-# Workshop: Building Advanced Conversational AI with ADK, MCP, and Vertex AI Agent Engine
+# Workshop: Building agents with ADK, MCP, and Vertex AI Agent Engine

 Welcome to this hands-on workshop where you'll learn to build, deploy, and manage sophisticated conversational AI agents using Google's Agent Development Kit (ADK), Managed Cloud Platform (MCP) for tools, and Vertex AI Agent Engine.